euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 )
 ```

-If OAuth2 is configured in each request will be an `Authorization Bearer` with `accessToken` that you have provided to us
+If OAuth2 is configured, in each request will be an `Authorization Bearer` with `accessToken` that you have provided to us.

-* `certificateOwner`allow user to customize entity of certificate autogenerated during applying signature in field.
+* `certificateOwner` allow user to customize entity of certificate autogenerated during applying signature in field.
 If `certificateIntegrity` was set this parameter won't used.
 The constructor is:

 ```kotlin
 ENCertificateOwnerInfo (